-- 1. It is important that you check your e-mail regularly (everyday) because I occasionally give hints or corrections to homework assignments via e-mail.
+- 1. Notes for each day will be made available to you.
+They are usually available the evening before the next day of class.
+If you want to print them out, please do so before class, not during class so you don't disrupt others.
+And please print them out using a small font to save paper. - 2.
+It is important that you check your e-mail regularly (everyday) because I occasionally give hints or corrections to homework assignments via e-mail.
 This is also the best way to communicate with the class outside of the classroom.
 Do not IM me unless the expected response is a one-liner (e.g., Are you in your office?).
-If you need help with a program, IM is especially inefficient... better to come by my office. - 2.
+If you need help with a program, IM is especially inefficient... better to come by my office. - 3.
 I expect every one of you to hold to the highest standard of personal conduct and integrity... that means you will not cheat on tests or programs.
 Cheating may result in you being dropped from the class with an F. That doesn't mean you can't help others with their programs; everyone will at some time struggle and need assistance from fellow students.
 But simply giving someone your source code to copy isn't going to help either of you.
 Warning: Students who "work together" (write one program and each make a copy) on a homework or lab are in danger of having one grade divided between them.
 Homework and labs are individual assignments and are the responsibility of the individual.
 Only the projects can be written in pairs.
 Come by during office hours (or we'll arrange a time) for assistance on programs.
-Also take advantage of the tutor who will be available several times a week. - 3.
-I expect you to adhere to the dress code as spelled out in the Student Handbook.
-This includes (men) removing caps while in class. - 4.
-There is no food or drink prohibited in the lab.
-This is expensive equipment and carpeting that is easily spoiled by an accident. - 5.
+Also take advantage of the tutor who will be available several times a week. - 4.
+Please adhere to the dress code as spelled out in the Student Handbook.
+This includes (men) removing caps while in class.
+Please wear shoes to class (flip flops are OK). - 5.
+There is no food or drink permitted in the lab.
+This is expensive equipment and carpeting that is easily spoiled by an accident. - 6.
 Lab computers may be used during class to take notes and write programs.
-They may not be used for any other purpose including instant messaging, e-mail, surfing the Web, Facebook, games, etc. Students who break this rule will not be allowed to use the lab computers. - 6.
+They may not be used for any other purpose including instant messaging, e-mail, surfing the Web, Facebook, games, etc. Students who break this rule will not be allowed to use the lab computers. - 7.
 Silence your cell phones.

-You will likely find GUI Programming to be one of the most useful courses for your career in software.
+You will likely find GUI Programming to be one of the most useful courses for your career in software development.
 Whether programming a standalone application for a desktop, an application for a mobile device, or a web application, you will likely need to personally design and implement some type of GUI interface.
 The concepts we'll cover in this course will lead you to make better decisions when designing interfaces and produce much more usable software.
 You can also apply these principles immediately in your senior capstone course.